Employment Search

 Our team is available by individual appointment.
 Schedule an jobs & internships appointment using Navigate LA (Student Life & Wellness).

 Career events are offered all year to help you obtain employment.
-Sign up for career events on Handshake and the Career Center calendar.
+Sign up for career events on Handshake.

 We provide professional, digital photos with our self-service photo booth.
 Photos.
 Walk in anytime during our office hours to get your photo taken.
 Hours: M - Th, 8 a.m. - 6 p.m., F, 8 a.m. - 5 p.m.